 Encryption and security winner: ExpressVPN

-6. Privacy: Proton vs Express
+6. Privacy: Is Proton or Express the best?

 How do ProtonVPN and ExpressVPN compare on this most important VPN characteristic?